robrechtdr/inonemonth/INSTALL.markdown

   `vagrant up`
 4. Crawl into your vagrant box:
    `vagrant ssh`
-5. Go to the toplevel django dir of the project:
+5. Go to the django dir that contains the `manage.py` file of the project:
   `cd /vagrant/inonemonth`
    It doesn't matter what you answer when prompted to source `.env` at this stage.
 6. Make a Github app for local developent on https://github.com/settings/applications: